Expert medical and surgical care in Thailand

 When Is a Pacemaker Needed After TAVR?

-New conduction disturbances occur in 5–15% of TAVR patients, with self-expanding valves carrying higher rates than balloon-expandable valves.
+New conduction disturbances can sometimes need a permanent pacemaker after TAVR.
 This is monitored with continuous telemetry for 48–72 hours post-procedure.
 If a high-degree atrioventricular block persists, a permanent pacemaker is implanted during the same hospital stay.
 Your heart team discusses this possibility before the procedure so you are prepared.

 Planning Your Trip to Thailand for TAVR